-POE426B: Selected Case Studies of Third World Countries (POF426B: Études de cas de pays du Tiers-monde)
+POE426B: Selected Case Studies of Third World Countries (POF426B: Études de cas de pays du Tiersmonde)

+For students of the Third or Fourth Year taking Arts.
 POE424A is a pre-requisite.

 The course will draw upon the first semester course POE424A which provided an introduction to theories of modernization and political development.
 The winter term course will focus on regional and country case studies from the third world.
 It is expected that the countries studied in depth will vary tosome degree from one year to the next.
 Amongst the countries usually to be studied in depth are: China, India, Indonesia, Iran, Turkey, Egypt, Nigeria, South Africa, Argentina, Brazil, Mexico and Cuba.